olevole/zrep/README.md

 ZREP replication and failover

-Rewrite code from ksh to sh.
-Original version: http://www.bolthole.com/solaris/zrep/
+The original version developed by Philip Brown.
+Current version is the port from ksh to sh code with rewriting procfs-related code which is deprecated for FreeBSD.